DO YOU WANT BUTTERCUP TO PLAY YER SPECIAL EVENT?

 Q: What Will It Cost?

 A: It depends on the number of personnel and the travel costs.
-Buttercup’s base cost as a full band with drums is $3500.
+Buttercup’s base cost as a full band with drums is $3000.
 These rates include all of the band’s costs within Texas — travel, hotel, gas, etc. To play any where else in the continental US add $2000.
-Buttercup as a trio, without drums is $2400.
-A duo (Demitasse) is $1500.
-You can add these up for a ballpark idea, given your location and how big a band you want, but here’s one way to broadly sum it up: It has never cost anyone more than $5500 to hire Buttercup (hi there, New York and Sacramento); and if you can’t spend $1500, don’t ask.
+Buttercup as a trio, without drums is $2100.
+A duo (Demitasse) or one of us solo is $1400.
+You can add these up for a ballpark idea, given your location and how big a band you want, but here’s one way to broadly sum it up: It has never cost anyone more than $5000 to hire Buttercup (hi there, New York and Sacramento); and if you can’t spend $1400, don’t ask.

 Q: How Long Will Buttercup Play?

 A: How long do you want?
-Buttercup is flexible, but a good guideline for band events is two 60 or 75-minute sets: that satiates all with dancing shoes, and leaves some people wanting to hear more, which is good.
+Buttercup is flexible, but a good guideline for band events is a shorter 45min mellow set and a longer rocking 60-75 minute set: that satiates all with dancing shoes, and leaves some people wanting to hear more, which is good.

 Q: Will Buttercup Be Amenable To Song and Set-List Requests?

 A: Yes.
-However, Buttercup does not sing songs with profanity at family events (even by request!).
+You are hiring Buttercup a band that has written 10 albums worth of original songs.
+And although Buttercup knows many cover songs, it is not a cover band and cannot play songs it does not know.
+Also, Buttercup does not sing songs with profanity at family events (even by request!).
 We are delighted to hear which are your favorite Buttercup titles and which you would rather not be subjected to.
 Most but not all of the songs on Buttercup’s records are performance-ready.